nkdAgility/NKDAgility.com/site/content/resources/blog/2020/2020-07-13-evolution-not-transformation-this-is-the-inevitability-of-change/index.md

 ---
-title: "Evolution not Transformation: This is the Inevitability of change"
+title: 'Evolution not Transformation: This is the Inevitability of change'
-description: "Discover why true agility is an evolution, not a transformation.
-Embrace continuous change to thrive in today's fast-paced business landscape."
+description: Discover why true agility is an evolution, not a transformation.
+Embrace continuous change to thrive in today's fast-paced business landscape.
 date: 2020-07-13
 creator: Martin Hinshelwood
 id: "44511"